cowbalt/cpAnsibleDemo/README.md

 ```
 Click  "Start Menu" > "This PC" > "Properties" > "Advanced System Setings" > "Enviroment Variables" > "Path" > "Edit" > "New" > "C:\Program Files (x86)\VMware\VMware Workstation"
 ```
 This will add the path to vmrun.exe.
-This is most probobly "C:\Program Files (x86)\VMware\VMware Workstation". but you should verify that on your computer.
+This is most probably "C:\Program Files (x86)\VMware\VMware Workstation". but you should verify that on your computer.

 8. initialise the demo enviroment
 This step will install Gaia on a virtual machine called template, The playbook will ask the user for some information.
 The installation process will run twice and two snapshots will be taken, one for security management only installations using Linux gaia kernel 3.10 (this snapshot is called sm-pre-ftw) and one for Security Gateway and Stand Alone (mgmt+gw on same machine) installations using Linux gaia kernel 2.6.18 (this snapshot is called pre-ftw).
-#### NOTE: The ansible plabooks must be executen from local location.
+#### NOTE: The ansible plyabooks must be executed from local location.
 #### NOTE: The installation requires user interaction twice when the Gaia installation boot process starts, (as it starts twice).
 #### NOTE: The VM template ip is default configured to 172.27.254.3 this can be changed by editing the tempate_ip line var in cpAnsibleDemo/group_vars/all
 ```